Everything you Need to Know About your Camp Leaders Interview

 Where will the interview be?

-Your interview will take place in a location that’s easy for you.
-Whether it be a local coffee shop, your student union or even skype - we believe that you shouldn’t have to travel far.
+Your interview will take place online, on a platform called Whereby (or sometimes, Skype).
 You can tell us where you're from on your application - even your term time address, so that we can make sure that it’s booked in and no hassle.

 How long is the interview?

-The interview will run for around an hour.
+The interview tends to run for about half an hour.
 Sometimes to get the most out of you and your application, the interview may run a little longer.
 Plan for an extra 30 minutes to make sure that both you and the interviewer aren’t rushed at the end.

 Once your interview is finished, it’s a brilliant time to ask all those burning questions and find out more about summer camp/ what happens next.
 Our National Team are there to answer anything you might think of.